magentic/flowlens-mcp-server/README.md

 ### Prerequisites

 1. **Install Chrome Extension**
-   - Download and install the extension from [here](https://magentic.github.io/magentic_tab_recorder/)
+   - Download and install the extension from
+  <a href="https://magentic.github.io/magentic_tab_recorder/" target="_blank" rel="noopener noreferrer">this page</a>.
-   - Open the extension and pin it to your toolbar for easy access
+   - Pin it to your toolbar for quick access.

 2. **Set Up Your Account**
    - Login to the extension using your Gmail account